-Even more state funds than reported – now nearly R240-million – is being spent on President Jacob Zuma's Nkandla homestead, the government's own figures show.
-This emerged as the government ratcheted up attempts this week to suppress the information using apartheid-era secrecy legislation.
+Even more taxpayer's money than reported – now nearly R240-million – is being spent on President Jacob Zuma's Nkandla homestead, the government's own figures show.
+This emerged as the government ratcheted up its attempts this week to suppress the information using apartheid-era secrecy legislation.

 A document published by City Press on Sunday last week revealed that in March 2011 the state approved a security upgrade for an amount of R203-million at Nkandla, Zuma's private home.

 But department of public works director general Mandisa Fatyela-Lindie refused to comment in City Press, claiming the homestead was a national key point and thus subject to blanket secrecy.